 - Can be hard to pin down, but often a case where

-SyntaxError: The requested module '../my-file.js' does not provide an export named 'default'
+SyntaxError: The requested module '../my-file.js' does not provide an export named 'default'- Check to make sure that you aren't accidentally forcing a CommonJS/CJS file (with

 - For example, I got this to trigger when I had a